jasonjoh/php-tutorial/README.md

 This guide assumes:

 - That you already have a web server with PHP installed and working, either on your development machine or on a remote server.
 The tutorial was created using PHP 5.6.0 running on IIS 8.
-- That you have an Office 365 tenant, with access to an account in that tenant.
+- That you have an Office 365 tenant, with access to an account in that tenant **OR** an Outlook.com developer preview account.

 ## Create the app ##